panito69/mlp/README.md

 Available games:

--CSGO
+- CSGO
--MINECRAFT
+- MINECRAFT
--(More to come...)
+- (More to come...)

 ### Configuring